7up-charsi/typeweave/README.md

 ## Contact

-For questions, feedback, or support, please contact us at 7up.charsi@gmail.com.
+For questions, feedback, or support, please contact me at 7up.charsi@gmail.com.

 ## Note